The Bachelor of Science in Chemical Engineering (BSChE) is accredited by the Engineering Accreditation Commission of ABET.

 The Department of Chemical Engineering at UMD produces engineers with a strong foundation of technical, communication, teamwork, and problem-solving skills required for professional success, who:

-- Pursue careers where they apply their engineering and problem-solving skills.
+- Pursue meaningful careers where they apply their engineering and problem-solving skills.

-- Pursue advanced studies or other forms of continuing education.
+- Pursue advanced studies or other forms of continuous learning.

 - Value their UMD chemical engineering education and endorse the program and its students.